saranatour1/convex-panel/README.md

 ## Usage

-### Styling Options
+### Styling

-You have two options for styling the Convex Panel:

-#### Option 1: Import the CSS file (Recommended)

-The package includes all necessary CSS.
-Simply import it in your application:
+The Convex Panel comes with built-in styling powered by Tailwind CSS.
+You simply need to import the CSS file:

 ```jsx
 // In your _app.js, layout.js, or component file